 Two Actual Case Studies:

-1. Got rid of Cold in 24-hour – Actual Case Study
+1. Got Rid of a Cold in 24-Hours – Actual Case Study

 Here is the actual case history of my own recent experience with cold/flu.